London’s best vegan restaurants

 Where: 669 Holloway Road, London N19 5SE

 Before the influx of new, competing vegan establishments opened up across the capital, there was Loving Hut, a veteran vegan restaurant that’s been feeding Londoners for more than a decade.
-With an extensive buffet menu comprising Chinese takeaway classics such as prawn toast and soy-based ‘meat’ in the traditional Chinese style – and manned a friendly team – it’s a tasty and reliable urban vegan option.
+With an extensive buffet menu comprising Chinese takeaway classics such as prawn toast and soy-based ‘meat’ in the traditional Chinese style – and manned by a friendly team – it’s a tasty and reliable urban vegan option.

 Where: Southbank Centre Food Market, Belvedere Road, London SE1 8XX (Fridays, Saturdays, and Sundays)